This is part 2 of 3 in my series of posts on how to build a profitable blog in competitive niches.

 They knew who I was already, I had built up a solid reputation with them, and that made them happy to get behind the products and blog posts I released.

-Of course, I was producing high quality content on my blog, which helped build that credibility, but as you learned in Part 1, you will be too!
+Of course, I was producing high quality content on my website, which helped build that credibility, but as you learned in Part 1, you will be too!

 Further reading: A full summary of my first year running RankXL.